-- Weapon possession (weapons are any destructive devices including a knife, gun, ice picks, brass knuckles, bb guns, pellet guns, slingshots, pocket knives, tasers, chains or any form of weapon or object that may be used to do bodily harm and having knowledge of concealing a weapon; weapons that resemble real weapons may be treated as real weapons) - Gang Activity (Students are prohibited from wearing, displaying, or possessing clothing, apparel, accessories, drawings, or messages associated with any gang or social club that is associated with criminal activity, as defined by law enforcement agencies.) - Assault on a school employee
+- Assault/battery (resulting in serious injury) toward a student - Assault/battery against a school employee - Sexual assault/battery toward a student - Sexual assault/battery toward a school employee - Weapon possession (weapons are any destructive devices including a knife, gun, ice picks, brass knuckles, bb guns, pellet guns, slingshots, pocket knives, tasers, chains or any form of weapon or object that may be used to do bodily harm and having knowledge of concealing a weapon; weapons that resemble real weapons may be treated as real weapons) - Gang Activity (Students are prohibited from wearing, displaying, or possessing clothing, apparel, accessories, drawings, or messages associated with any gang or social club that is associated with criminal activity, as defined by law enforcement agencies.) - Assault on a school employee

 Additional Discipline Policies

-Cell Phones/Electronic Devices (includes cell Electronic devices of any sort will not be allowed
+Cell Phones/Electronic Devices (includes Electronic devices of any sort will not be

-phones, tablets, MP3 Players, Ipods, Ipads, for use during the school day unless authorized by
+cell phones, tablets, MP3 Players, Ipods, allowed for use during the school day unless

-radios, video games, CD, Laser Pointers) school personnel.
-If items are seen in use during
+Ipads, radios, video games, CD, Laser authorized by school personnel.
+If items are

-the school day, they will be confiscated by school
+Pointers) seen in use during the school day, they will be

-staff and kept in a secure location.
-Confiscated
+confiscated by school staff and kept in a

+secure location.
+Confiscated electronic

-electronic devices will be available for
+devices will be available for

 parent/guardian pickup on Mondays only

 between the hours of 7:00 and 7:30 am.

 School Bus Infractions School bus infractions (not fighting) will be

 handled in the following manner:

 1- Bus Driver Warning

 2- Documented Administrator/Driver/Parent

 Conference and Assign Seat for Student

 3- 3-day suspension from bus

 4- 5-day suspension from bus

 5- Suspension for remainder of semester

 6- Suspension for remainder of school year

-III.
 Due Process